 Although many of our faculty and students specialize in one area, the faculty view communication studies as an integrated and coherent discipline, and work together developing research projects, and assisting in graduate research and instruction.
 The faculty require that all graduate students take course work in both concentrations.

 It is also important for you to know that admission decisions are not made until we have three letters of recommendation on file.
-Those letters should be mailed to: Dr. Mary Douglas Vavrus, Director of Graduate Studies at 225 Ford Hall, 224 Church Street S.E., University of Minnesota, Minneapolis, MN 55455 or they may be submitted.
-These letters should not go to the Graduate School but letters will be accepted and may be submitted through the on-line Graduate School Apply Yourself web center.
+Those letters should be submitted as part of your application that you upload to the Apply Yourself system.

 Please Note: All applicants must take the GRE.